frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/authorization-rule.md

 <!-- add-breadcrumbs -->
 # Authorization Rule

-Authorization Rule is a tool to define a rule for conditional authorization.
+**Authorization Rule is a tool to define a rule for conditional authorization of documents.**

 If you sell and purchase items of high value or discounts applied require authorization from senior managers, you can set authorization rules for it.